BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 ## Developed code / tools

 We will also take a look at the code of the developed packages such as the custom created scripts/tools to produce the needed results.
 This includes the IMGT_scrape for the retrieval of known V(D)J segments from the IMGT database, the annotation tool for the annotation of V(D)J segments and lastly the VDJ_display for visualization of the V(D)J segments in right order.
 We will explain the main working of the different script for the developed tools.
+If the code explanations are not enough please check the functions of all the non beta code, which is well documented.

-### Tool shell
+### **Tool shell**

+This shell/command line tool makes it possible to run either the entire pipeline or just the annotation tool, based on the user input provided.
+It generates the necessary configuration file according to the user's input.
+For this, we use the `_config` directory, which contains two files: the [_species.yaml](../_config/species.yaml) file, which holds the flanking genes required to extract the TCR regions, and includes a default option if the specified species is not recognized.
+At this stage, only the TCR is incorporated, not the IG.
+The second file, [_rss.yaml](../_config/rss.yaml), contains all the information needed to extract the RSS, including its heptamer and nonamer sequences.
+After the configuration file is created, either the pipeline or the annotation tool is ran.
+In the end, a detailed HTML report is also generated.
+All the needed information to generate the HTML report is stored in `source`.
+This directory contains all the [`templates`](../source/template/), [`css`](../source/css) and [`javascript`](../source/js/).
+At this time, the HTML report can only be made active with the help of `VScodes Live Server`.
+Every Python script that is used within the shell, pipeline or annotation tool is provided with a custom logger to better display the information on to the console.
+For more information on how to run the shell please look at the [Overview BPRC tool](../README.md#overview-bprc-tool).

+#### logger.py

+The `custom_logger.py` script sets up an better logging system by introducing custom log levels and color-codeds to add more logging categories to the exisiting logging module.
+It begins by defining four new custom log types (levels): `ENVIRONMENT`, `SUCCESS`, `NOTICE`, and `TRACE`, each assigned with a numeric value.
+These new custom log types are registered using `logging.addLevelName`.

+A `COLORS` dictionary is used to map the all the loggers to a specific colors, such as `WARNING` in yellow, `ERROR` in red, and custom levels like `NOTICE` in cyan.
+The coloring makes the log types easier to read and distinguish between them.

+The [`CustomFormatter`](../scripts/custom_logger.py#L27) class extends to the `logging.Formatter` to apply the colors to each log type.
+This class makes sure that each log types message is formatted with the correct color before being displayed.

+The [`custom_logger`](../scripts/custom_logger.py#L34) function creates the main logger with a specified name (defaulting to `__name__`).
+It sets the main logger's type (level) to `DEBUG` and attaches a `StreamHandler` to output log messages to the console.
+The handler uses the `CustomFormatter` to format messages with a timestamp, log type (level), and color, it also prevents duplicated log types to be created.

 #### pipeline_shell.py

+The `pipeline_shell.py` script handles both the activation of the `pipeline` or the `annotation tool`.
+It begins by setting up the configuration settings via the [`load_config`](../scripts/pipeline_shell.py#L23) function, storing them in the global `CONFIG` variable.

+The argument that are parsed to run either the pipeline or the annotation tool are validated.
+For the pipeline, inputs like ONT and PacBio read files, reference genomes, flanking genes, and chromosome lists are validated through functions such as [`validate_read_files`](../scripts/pipeline_shell.py#L45), [`validate_reference`](../scripts/pipeline_shell.py#L94), and [`validate_flanking_genes`](../scripts/pipeline_shell.py#L133).

+For the annotation process, functions like [`validate_file`](../scripts/pipeline_shell.py#L70) and [`validate_input`](../scripts/annotation.py#L180) ensure the correct receptor type, species, and file formats are validated.
+While the parsed arguments are almost identical to those in [annotation.py](../scripts/annotation.py#L230), they are not inherited directly from it; instead, they are generated again.

+The core pipeline functionality is initiated with either [`run_pipeline`](../scripts/pipeline_shell.py#L317) or the [`run_annotation`](../scripts/pipeline_shell.py#L350) function, based on the chosen option.
+First `run_pipeline` which starts by filtering and moving read (FASTQ) files into appropriate directories using the [`filter_and_move_files`](../scripts/pipeline_shell.py#L566) function.
+This ensures they are in the right location for Snakemake to access and run the pipeline.
+The provided reference genome is, is processed by the [`split_chromosomes`](../scripts/pipeline_shell.py#L420) function, which splits the genome into individual chromosome files, only the chromosomes and unplaced chromosomal fragments are retained.
+The chromosome files are then recombined and saved in `new_reference.fasta`.
+The provided flanking genes either by the user or the default flanking genes are downloaded using the [`download_flanking_genes`](../scripts/pipeline_shell.py#L641) function.

+Next, the script generates a configuration file with all the needed information for the pipeline through the [`create_config`](../scripts/pipeline_shell.py#L923) function.
+A dry run of the Snakemake pipeline is then executed by the [`run_snakemake`](../scripts/pipeline_shell.py#L998) function, which checks whether the pipeline can be successfully executed without running the full analysis.
+This ensures that a potential fail is caught before running the whole pipeline.
+Once if the dry run passes, the full pipeline is run.
+Once the pipeline is complete, a detailed HTML report is generated using the [`html_main`](../scripts/create_html.py#L288) function, summarizing the results for a nicer overview.

+For the annotation, the [`run_annotation`](../scripts/pipeline_shell.py#L350) function manages the entire process, ensuring that input files are valid and that a V(D)J library is either validated or generated.
+If no library is provided, the script generates it through the IMGT scraper.
+It runs a subprocess to download V(D)J sequences based on the specified species and receptor type.
+If a library is already present, it is validated and used in the subsequent analysis.

+The main annotation is handled by the [`annotation_main (main)`](../scripts/annotation.py#L293) function, which performs V(D)J segment analysis on the input data.
+This function annotates the sequences by aligning them with documented V(D)J segments.
+After the annotation process, the results are stored in the output directory specified by the user.
+Once annotation is complete, it will generate a detailed HTML report generated asl well.

+After both the pipeline and annotation processes are completed, the script cleans up any temporary files and directories created during the execution using the [`cleanup`](../scripts/pipeline_shell.py#L1030) function.
+This ensures that the working environment is returned to its original state, with all relevant outputs saved to user-defined directories.

 #### create_html.py

+The `create_html.py` script generates the HTML report based on various generated results from either the pipeline or the annotation tool.
+All the images that are needed for the generated HTML report are stored in the [source/images](../scripts/create_html.py#L13) directory.
+The main function, [`html_main`](../scripts/create_html.py#L299), starts the process by calling the [`load_config`](../scripts/create_html.py#L16) function, which reads the `config.yaml` file and stores the settings in the global `CONFIG` variable.

+Next, it ensures that necessary directories are moved using [`move_dir`](../scripts/create_html.py#L42).
+This function moves the files into designated place, ensuring that all data is properly organized and easy accessible.

+The script then parses several types of data required for the HTML report.
+It begins with quality control (QC) seqkit data, parsed by the [`parse_qc_files`](../scripts/create_html.py#L54) function, which collects information from various QC files and organizes it into a dictionary.
+It then handles QUAST data through the [`parse_quast_data`](../scripts/create_html.py#L81) function, which processes QUAST results, moves related files (such as PDFs), and extracts basic statistics from the QUAST files.
+If needed the report is transposed, using the [`parse_transposed_report`](../scripts/create_html.py#L115) function.

+TCR or IG region files, are parsed by the [`parse_region_files`](../scripts/create_html.py#129) function, which extracts information from FASTA files, including sequence lengths and metadata, and organizes the parsed data into a list.

+RSS meme sequence motif data, which contains information about RSS, is parsed by the [`parse_rss_meme_data`](../scripts/create_html.py#L156) function.
+This function moves and organizes the sequence motif logo files.

+The script also processes annotation data by summarizing it from Excel files through the [`summarize_annotation_data`](../scripts/create_html.py#L188) function.
+This function loads the annotation data into a pandas DataFrame, groups the data by region, haplotype, function, and segment, and summarizes it for use in the report.
+Both known and novel annotation data are processed, and their summaries are returned as dictionaries.

+Once all the necessary data is parsed, the script moves on to generating the HTML report.
+The [`parse_config_to_html`](../scripts/create_html.py#L209) function utilizes Jinja2 templates to create the final HTML report.
+The function uses a pre-defined [HTML template](../source/template/) and renders it with the collected data, generating a comprehensive report.
+The output is saved as `report.html`, and additional detailed views for known and novel sequences are saved as `annotation_details_known.html` and `annotation_details_novel.html`.

 ### **Pipeline (Snakefile)**

-For the pipeline itself, you can change settings in the [Snakemake file](../Snakefile) itself.
-But some values like the main [configuration file](../Snakefile#l6) (configfile) should not be altered.
-The configuration file is generated automatically after choosing the right arguments with the command line tool.
-It contains all the necessary information the pipeline needs to work properly.
+Pipeline itself runs all the needed programs automatically.
+Ir runs when pipeline is chosen by the user.
+If needed the settings/rules can be changed in the [Snakemake file](../Snakefile) itself.
+But values like the main [configuration file](../Snakefile#l6) (configfile) should not be altered.
+The configuration file is generated automatically after choosing the options with the pipeline shell.
+It contains all the necessary information to make the pipeline work properly.
 For more information about the configuration file please see the [Configuration settings](../README.md#configuration-settings) in the README.

 From previous runs, it is known that sometimes the **kmer** and **window** needed to be added to the Hifiasm (assembly) command to achieve better results.
 These parameters can be added to the [command](../Snakefile#L358).